duman190/AGRA/README.md

 **Figure 1**: *Incident-Supporting Hierarchical Cloud setup: AGRA first extracts geographical knowledge of physical obstacles form the pre-uploaded at the edge cloud satellite imagery and then propagates this information from the gateway during disaster-incident response activities within a lost infrastructure region to enhance geographical routing.*

 Our proposed stateless greedy forwarding algorithm viz.
-"Attractive/Repulsive Greedy Forwarding" then uses this geo-knowledge in addition to geo-coordinates of the nodes in order to proactively avoid local minimum situtations as shown in the figure below:
+"Attractive/Repulsive Greedy Forwarding" that emulates electrostatic repulsive forces and achieves the worst case a **3.291** path stretch approximation bound with respect to the shortest path, then uses this geo-knowledge in addition to geo-coordinates of the nodes in order to proactively avoid local minimum situtations as shown in the figure below:

 ![Figure](/img/agra_example.jpg)